sudar/posts-by-tag/README.md

 **Tested up to:** 3.8
 **Stable tag:** 3.0.4

-Provide sidebar widgets that can be used to display posts from a set of tags in the sidebar.
+Provide sidebar widget, shortcode and template functions that can be used to display posts from a set of tags using various options in the sidebar or anywhere in a post.

 ## Description ##

 Posts By Tag WordPress Plugin, provides sidebar widgets which can be used to display posts from a specific set of tags in the sidebar.

-These tags can be specified in the widget or the Plugin can automatically retrieve them from the current post.
-You can also specify the tags using custom fields in the edit post or page screen.
+These tags can be specified in the widget or the Plugin can automatically retrieve them from the current post tags, post slug or form custom field.
+The custom fields can be specified in the edit post or page screen.

 You can also use shortcode or template function to display the posts.